Client Context

 60x designed and delivered the full assistant application, using AI Brain as the context layer that made proactive behaviour possible.
 The result was not simply a conversational interface, but a system that could use live personal context to suggest, brief, and act with relevance.

-The client was not buying a novelty chatbot.
-They were using enterprise-grade context infrastructure to build a consumer AI product that could actually know its users.
+The client was using enterprise-grade context infrastructure to build a consumer AI product that could actually know its users.

 The Results